-Upon its release back in April earlier this year, LG’s flagship device, the G5, wowed the mobile industry and consumers alike with its clever use of a modular design that allows the handset to have its removable battery swapped out from its bottom part, and attach various cool accessories like a camera grip or a
+Upon its release back in April earlier this year, LG’s flagship device, the G5, wowed the mobile industry and consumers alike with its clever use of a modular design that allows the handset to have its removable battery swapped out from its bottom part, and attach various cool accessories like a camera grip or an audio converter to switch from digital to analog.
+In other words, its modular nature gave the LG G5 a versatility never before seen in a major smartphone release.

 LG has announced that it is expecting to register an operating profit of $439 million during the tech giant’s most recent quarter.
 This amount represents a 65.5 percent improvement over the same quarter last year.
 However, the status of the South Korean company’s mobile division is not yet made clear.